legendu-net/blog/misc/content/2017-06-17-install-python-packages-using-pip.markdown

 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

+## PyPi Statistics

+You can check download statistics of Python Packages on PYPI at https://pypistats.org/.
+This is especially helpful if you want to choose from multiple packages.

+## Prefer `pip`

 `pip` is preferred over OS tools
 (e.g., `apt-get`, `yum`, `wajig`, `aptitude`, etc.) for managing Python packages.